 Spawning takes place from May through July, when males build a nest of gravel and guard a well-defined territory.
 Eggs are 1/6 to 1/8 inch in diameter.
-Young Blacknose Dace range from 1 1/2 to 2 inches in length by the end of the first season.
-Adults reach up to 4 inches in length.
-Food consists largely of aquatic insects and larvae.
+Young Blacknose Dace range are 1 1/2- to 2-inches long by the end of the first season.
+Adults reach up to 4 inches long.

 The Blacknose Dace was first listed as the Western Blacknose Dace (Rhinichthys Atratulas Meleagris), which is probably the correct interpretation for this minnow in Iowa.

-The Blacknose Dace seems to prefer clear, cool headwater and medium-sized streams over gravel bottoms.
-It is common in moderate to rapidly flowing water and appear to reach its greatest abundance in trout streams such as in northeast Iowa.
+The Blacknose Dace prefers clear, cool headwater and medium-sized streams over gravel bottoms.
+It is common in moderate to fast flowing water and appear to reach its greatest abundance in trout streams such as in northeast Iowa.